sophiahorigan/website/_pages/about.md

 During my time in Madagascar I witnessed the reality of the intersection of poverty and disease, and I became more and more interested in public and global health.

 Now, as I approach the end of my PhD, my life's goal has become clear to me: use my skillset to reduce the global disease burden.
-I am particularly interested in working to support programming in low- and middle- income countries, and hope to be able to travel for my job, working in cross-cultural and multi-lingual environments.
+I am particularly interested in working to support the internsection of science and public health implementation in low- and middle- income countries, and hope to be able to travel for my job, working in cross-cultural and multi-lingual environments.

 All in all, I have had an incredibly fortunate life, and am ready and excited to work hard to improve the lives of others.